umgbhalla/starred/README.md

 ## Others

+- [chriskempson/base16](https://github.com/chriskempson/base16) - An architecture for building themes
+- [kettanaito/naming-cheatsheet](https://github.com/kettanaito/naming-cheatsheet) - Comprehensive language-agnostic guidelines on variables naming.
+Home of the A/HC/LC pattern.
+- [karan/Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
+- [ossu/computer-science](https://github.com/ossu/computer-science) - :mortar_board: Path to a free self-taught education in Computer Science!
 - [uncomfyhalomacro/waterfall](https://github.com/uncomfyhalomacro/waterfall) - a curation of all rice and configs for https://github.com/riverwm/river
 - [thomas-lowry/figma-plugins-on-github](https://github.com/thomas-lowry/figma-plugins-on-github) - A list of Figma Plugins that have been shared on Github.
 - [adrianscheff/useful-sed](https://github.com/adrianscheff/useful-sed) - Useful sed scripts & patterns.